Users table

 It is anchored to the top of the Datasource list, and has a unique icon to differentiate it from other tables:

-Unlike regular tables, you cannot add rows to the users table.
+Unlike regular tables, you cannot add rows to the users table, this is a read only table.
 In addition, rows cannot be deleted so that the audit trail remains intact even if a users' access is revoked.

 User Management is handled through the Admin Portal, and the Users panel.